AGPLCZ/killswitch/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

----

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 🙏 Acknowledgments

-- Built for the Linux security community
-- Inspired by physical security best practices
-- Special thanks to all contributors and testers

 ---